Galaxy Watch 4: 48 hours on Samsung's new smartwatch | ExBulletin

 I’m completely embarrassed by my physical analysis measurements via the electrical impedance of Samsung’s latest sensors.

-Scott Stein / CNET Samsung’s new body analysis sensor is easy to run, but stressful
+Scott Stein / CNET Samsung’s new body analysis sensor is easy to use, but it’s stressing me

-An electrical impedance-based body sensor works by touching a watch button with two fingers for 15 seconds to rest, and then completing the circuit while measuring the gentle current that the watch flows through the body.
-It’s a bit like doing an ECG reading of your heart rate, except that it’s faster.
-The readings it produces include body mass index, skeletal muscle mass, water content, and body fat percentage.
+To get information from an electrical impedance-based body sensor, touch the button of the watch with two fingers for 15 seconds to rest and complete the circuit while the watch is measuring the gentle current flowing through the body. ..
+It’s a bit like reading your heart rate on an electrocardiogram (EKG or ECG), except that it’s faster.
+Generates readings for body mass index, skeletal muscle mass, water content, and body fat percentage.
 Estimate the actual numbers and identify each in a small range from green (low) to red (high).

 I felt like I was hit in the head with numbers.
 All of mine was bad.
 I know my weight is high, and I know my BMI.
 The rest seemed really worried.
 The problem was that I didn’t know what to do next.
 Samsung Health does not currently provide guidance on whether to see a doctor, how to make healthy choices, or how concerned the outcome is.
 I was more stressed, continued to recheck, and then questioned my life choices.
 Ideally, the health sensor does not guide you forward, curl you up and send you to the ball.
-It’s common for all fitness trackers and healthwatches to appear to be flooding the zone with more data without understanding how to support that data or giving advice on the accuracy of the data.
-Is a concern.
+As all fitness trackers and health watches are flooding zones with more data without understanding how to support that data or advise how accurate the data is.
+What you see is a common concern.

 However, Samsung requires Android owners to install the Samsung Health app on their Android phones in order to use these features.